ipfs/kubo/README.md

 dependencies as well.
 * **WARNING: older versions of OSX FUSE can cause kernel panics on Mac when mounting!**
   * To install or upgrade with a binary package, download the latest version of [OSX FUSE](OSX FUSE).
   * Alternatively, you can install FUSE with brew: `brew update && brew install osxfuse`.
-If you receive the error `osxfuse: osxfuse is already installed from the binary distribution and conflicts with this formula.`, then Uninstall OSX FUSE binary from System Preferences and attempt to `brew install osxfuse` again.
+If you receive the error `osxfuse: osxfuse is already installed from the binary distribution and conflicts with this formula.` then uninstall OSX FUSE binary from System Preferences before attempting to `brew install osxfuse` again.

 ## Usage